Complex Trauma (C-PTSD)

 Helping women heal from complex trauma is a true passion of mine.

-Most of us are familiar with PTSD.
+Most of us are familiar with trauma.
 We know that soldiers who return from war, or folks that experience a horrific car accident can suffer long-lasting psychological effects from those single traumatic events.

-However, as soon as I began doing therapy work with real humans in grad school, I quickly realized many more of us suffer from complex trauma (sometimes called C-PTSD).
+However, as soon as I began doing therapy work in grad school, I quickly realized many more of us suffer from complex trauma (sometimes called C-PTSD).
 Complex trauma arises from repeated or prolonged exposure to adverse experiences.
-Things like growing up with emotionally neglectful parents or in a high-demand religion, being chronically bullied, living in a chaotic or financially unstable environment, suffering from chronic health issues, or having unsafe and unstable relationships, can all cause C-PTSD.
+Things like growing up with emotionally neglectful parents or in a high-demand religion, being chronically bullied, living in a chaotic or financially unstable environment, suffering from chronic health issues, or having unsafe and unstable relationships, can all cause complex trauma.

-Sadly, we aren’t taught about C-PTSD in school, and it isn’t even part of the diagnostic manual we’re expected to use, so finding a therapist who seeks training on their own is really important.
-I have actively sought training in some of the best treatment modalities for complex trauma, including Accelerated Resolution Therapy, Coherence Therapy, Parts work, and DBT.
-And I consider myself a lifelong learner, continuously expanding my knowledge in important areas like polyvagal theory, attachment trauma, and somatic therapy.
+Complex trauma is a relatively new concept that isn't always covered in traditional grad school training.
+That’s why finding a therapist who pursues additional training on their own is crucial.
+I’ve actively sought out advanced training in top treatment approaches for complex trauma, such as Accelerated Resolution Therapy, Coherence Therapy, NARM, Internal Family Systems, and DBT.
+I'm also committed to being a lifelong learner, constantly expanding my expertise in key areas like polyvagal theory, attachment trauma, and somatic therapy.

 What is complex trauma?